 Due to their limited eucalypt diet that is low in nutrients, koalas can sleep between 18 – 20 hours a day!
 Digesting eucalyptus leaves requires a lot of effort, so napping is their way of conserving the energy required.

 When they're not sleeping, Koalas spend their time eating just one thing: leaves from the Eucalyptus trees.
-There are over 700 Eucalyptus species occurring within Australia, however the Koala will eat leaves from less than 50 of these species.
+There are over 700 Eucalyptus species occurring within Australia, however the Koala will eat leaves from fewer than 50 of these species.
 Most Koalas are capable of eating around 500g of leaves each day.
-They prefer the 'tip' of the branches, which is the juiciest and softest leaves are and eat around 500g of leaf per day.
-This also provides much of their water intake via moisture on the leave.
+They prefer the 'tip' of the branches, which is the juiciest and softest leaves.
+This also provides much of their water intake via moisture on the leaf.

 Get a grip

 Koalas have two opposable thumbs on each hand and foot.
 This makes for an extra hold on the branches when sleeping and moving around high up in the trees.

 When a female Koala is ready to breed she will call out to a male by letting out a loud snorting bellow.
 The female generally gives birth 35 days after mating.
 When born, the joey weighs only half a gram and is the size of a kidney bean at about 2cm long.
 It stays attached to its mother’s teat for 13 weeks, its eyes are open at 22 weeks and it gains teeth at 24 weeks.
 At around the 7 month age bracket, the joey will start taking short spells climbing on its mother's back and is usually independent at about 12 months old.